hivemq/hivemq-policy-cookbooks/transformation/voltage-normalization/README.md

 ```

 ### Policy
-The next step is to create a policy that validates against the `schema-from-sensor` schema, normalized voltage by executing
+The next step is to create a policy that validates against the `schema-from-sensor` schema, normalizes voltage values by executing
 the transformation script, and publishes the payload to the original topic.

 `policy.json`: